London

 My God.
 People here are obsessed with the high cost of their heating.
 I knew this before I arrived.
 There are adverts at every Tube station for cheaper energy suppliers.
 I was ready to be sympathetic to their plight.
 My sympathy has, er, cooled now that I’ve seen what people around me are trying to heat, and how.

 Update: Apparently I am misinterpreting this.
-In fact, the windows are open to air the places out, not to cool them down.
+In fact, the windows are open to air places out, not to cool them down.
 So the cultural weirdness is that people don’t turn the heating off when airing out the space?
-And also leave the windows open for long periods of time because their buildings are simultaneously too leaky to heat but not leaky enough to breathe?
+And they also leave the windows open for long periods of time because their buildings are simultaneously too leaky to heat but not leaky enough to breathe?

 ALSO, what is it with the prevalence of gas heating?
 Even if you think that climate change isn’t a thing, why introduce an extra supply-chain dependency on imports?
 And why not get electric heat pumps so we can have heating in winter and cooling in summer?